 Between May and September Spring Mountain Ranch is home to the Super Summer Theatre program.
 If its been a while since you’ve seen a play outdoors or if you never have, the Ranch is a great place for it.

 The location is ideal as the meadow greens slopes down to where the stage is set up.
 As you sit facing the stage you can turn and see the Wilson Cliffs right behind you.
-Its just picture perfect beautiful while the sun is setting.
+It's postcard perfect while the sun is setting.

-I’ve gone to numerous plays here and took my young son to see Joseph and the Amazing Technicolor Dreamcoat as well as bringing dates to a few music concerts here.
+I’ve gone to numerous plays here and took my young son to see Joseph and the Amazing Technicolor Dreamcoat as well as bringing dates to a few music events here.

-What is great about this place is that it is typically 10-15 degrees cooler and I've had many a perfect nights out here when it was really hot in the city.
+What's great about this place is that it's typically 10-15 degrees cooler than the Valley and I've had many a perfect nights out here when it was really hot in the city.